Supraventricular Tachycardia (SVT) Ablation

 Follow-Up Care

 You can follow up with your regular doctor and contact our office if you have any questions or if you would like to see one of our doctors for a repeat visit.
-This procedure is generally curative for atrial flutter, and we do not routinely arrange a follow-up appointment with the arrhythmia specialist unless there are any concerns by you or your doctor.
+This procedure is generally curative for SVT, and we do not routinely arrange a follow-up appointment with the arrhythmia specialist unless there are any concerns by you or your doctor.

 For any concerns after the procedure, do not hesitate to reach out to our office for guidance.